GBKS/opendesign.guide/content/1-open-source.md

 ### Develop skills and build your portfolio

 Project contributions are a fantastic way to build your portfolio.
 You're creating tangible examples of your work that everyone, including potential employers and clients, can see.
-It's like having a living, breathing resume that showcases not just what you can do, but what you've actually done in real-world scenarios.
-More on this in [Chapter 9: Building a Personal Brand](/9-personal-brand).
+It's like having a living, breathing resume that showcases not just what you can do, but what you've actually done in real-world scenarios [C9: Building a Personal Brand](/9-personal-brand){:class='chapter-link'}.

 ### Collaborate and network